-It really is.
-Your job at a McKinsey networking event or another consulting firm’s networking event is to find people that you could build a strong relationship with afterwards so that when the time comes that you need to submit your resume, they could do it or could provide you guidance on the interview process.
+Your job at a McKinsey networking event or another consulting networking event is to find people that you could build a strong relationship with afterward so that when the time comes that you need to submit your resume, they could do it or could provide you guidance on the interview process.
 So, never forget that the key of a McKinsey networking event, and consulting networking in general, is what happens afterward, not the event itself.

 It’s basically a dance where partners are chosen.
 So you’ve got to know who’s interested.
 It’s easy to recognize who is disinterested in you when their eyes start glazing over when you start speaking.
 The trick is don’t spend too much time investing in them because it just becomes awkward.
 Just thank them for their time and move on to another person.
 Consultants are different people and not all see the same value in your background.
 The way you dress, the way you act, the way you speak, the way you have prepared all play a big role in whether you will build some kind of chemistry with a certain person.

-Also, remember that attending a McKinsey networking event or another consulting firm’s networking event is a bit like musical chairs.
+Also, remember that attending a McKinsey networking event or another consulting networking event is a bit like musical chairs.
 You don’t want to be the guy who cannot find a chair.
 You want to be the person who has managed to link up with someone, or two people if you’re lucky.
 And after the event, you can email them and say you had a good time last night, had a few follow-up questions, and whether they’d mind if you talk about it.
 Then you build your relationship.
-I found too many people seeing the McKinsey networking event as an end in itself.
+I found too many people seeing the McKinsey networking event / consulting networking as an end in itself.
 Well, it’s not.
-It’s a mean towards an end and that end is to build relationships further beyond the McKinsey networking event (BCG, Bain, Deloitte etc. networking event).
+It’s a means towards an end and that end is to build relationships further beyond the McKinsey networking event (BCG, Bain, Deloitte etc. networking event).

-So have a strategy when going to a McKinsey networking event or another consulting firm’s recruitment event.
-Know how you’re going to introduce yourself, understand the objective of networking event is to building a relationship beyond the event and hopefully everything will go well.
-Just remember if the McKinsey networking event or another consulting firm’s networking event does not go well, it’s okay.
+So have a strategy when going to a McKinsey networking event or another consulting networking recruitment event.
+Know how you’re going to introduce yourself, understand the objective of a consulting networking event is to build a relationship beyond the event and hopefully everything will go well.
+Just remember if the McKinsey networking event or another consulting networking event does not go well, it’s okay.
 There will be other events and there will be other partners.
 People understand the pressure you’re under and don’t hold you to such a high standard.
 Just remember to manage the downside and exploit the upside if the opportunity presents itself.

 If you have any questions about our membership training programs (StrategyTV.com/Apps & StrategyTraining.com/Apps) do not hesitate to reach out to us at support @ firmsconsulting.com.
 You can also get access to selected episodes when you sign-up for our newsletter above.
 Continue developing your strategy skills or case interview skills.
 And if you are ready to put in the work required to build and strengthen a powerful skill-set we teach (all training is done by former consulting partners from major firms), become a Premium member here.
 We will send you a guidance email once you subscribe with a plan on how we reccomend to work through the programs.